 A month or two ago I had a long drive ahead of me as I traveled north to visit a client.
 So I downloaded some podcasts to digest during the trek.
-In one, Patsi Krakoff and Denise Wakeman interviewed a marketing professional about why people dislike marketing and promotional activities in business.
-The marketing professional, CJ Hayden, shared a list of what she called the seven fears of self-promotion:
+In one, marketing professional CJ Hayden shared a list of what she called the seven fears of self-promotion:

 - The Unknown

 Confronting conflict or engaging in a negotiation elicits a certain amount of fear or trepidation from a fair number of people, too.
-While Hayden’s list is likely not comprehensive, I can see any of those seven items being as much about fear of confronting conflict as they are about self-promotion:
+I can see any of those seven items being as much about fear of confronting conflict as they are about self-promotion:

 - Rejection – This situation could result in me being rejected by the other person or group.
 Is it worth risking it?